Nordic Walking Poles

 Nordic Walking poles are very different from trekking or walking poles.
 Attempting to Nordic Walk with a trekking pole is a bit like trying to play squash with a badminton racket!

-On the most part Nordic Walking poles are a much lighter weight and have a specialist strap as opposed to just a looped strap.
-Often Nordic Walking poles have an ergonomically shaped handle, and are left and right hand specific.
+For the most part, Nordic Walking poles are a much lighter weight and have a specialist strap as opposed to just a looped strap.
+Often Nordic Walking poles have an ergonomically shaped handle and are left and right hand specific.
 A removable shaped rubber ‘paw’ covers the tungsten carbide tip of the pole to facilitate walking on hard surfaces such as pavements.

 The following are some of the questions often asked about poles.

 Should I buy a fixed length or adjustable pole?